Cultural Arts Commission

 The Kirkland Cultural Arts Commission is a volunteer board that works to help arts, culture and heritage grow and thrive in the City of Kirkland.
 Along with supporting art and cultural initiatives throughout the year the Kirkland Cultural Arts Commission advises the City Council on art acquisition and promotes strategic arts planning in Kirkland.
 The Cultural Arts Commission is charged with managing and curating the City's public art collection, including a 1 Percent for Art mandate for City projects over a certain threshold.
 In addition, the Cultural Arts Commission has partnered with neighborhood associations as well as private developers to expand the public art offerings.

-The Commission meets from 5 to 7 PM on the third Wednesday of every month, at Kirkland City Hall.
-In response to COVID-19, Commission meetings have transitioned to virtual, and are held on an as-needed basis.
+The Commission meets from 5 to 7 PM on the third Wednesday of every month (with the exception of August and December when there are no meetings).
+In response to COVID-19, Commission meetings have transitioned to virtual and will continue to be virtual until further notice.
 The public is always welcome at Commission meetings, which take place via Zoom.
+Information about participating in KCAC meetings, and the zoom link to do so are found below.

 Next Kirkland Cultural Arts Commission Meeting